someDew/newsanalyzer/readme.md

 - In section 'About' user can see me :) and some boring words;
 - Also, user can view the commit history in the application repository on github.com.

+### Use technology:

+- ECMAScript 2019;
+- CSS;
+- HTML5;
+- WebPack4;

 ### Whats new:

+- Built environment for automatic build, development and publication of the project;
-- Created github repo with coolest ever readme file
+- Created github repo with coolest ever readme file.

 ### Issues: